aplus-framework/cli/guide/index.rst

 Conclusion
 ----------

-Aplus CLI Library is an, easy to use, tool for PHP, beginners and experienced, developers.
+Aplus CLI Library is an easy-to-use tool for PHP developers, beginners and experienced.
-It is perfect for building, simple and full-featured, command-line interfaces.
+It is perfect for building simple and full-featured command-line interfaces.
 The more you use it, the more you will learn.

 .. note::